5 VMSI Indicators

 Methodology

-The VICA Institutional Market Sentiment Index (VMSI) is a proprietary model that measures institutional risk posture across global markets.
+The VICA Institutional Market Sentiment Index (VMSI) measures institutional risk across global markets.

-Scores are generated through a systematic model using volatility regimes, credit spreads, liquidity conditions, macro signals, and positioning data.
+Scores are generated using volatility regimes, credit spreads, macro signals, and positioning data.

 The index operates on a 0–100 scale: